DataLab-Platform/DataLab/doc/features/validation/technical.rst

 Scope
 -----

-The scope of scientific validation in DataLab includes all compute functions that operate on DataLab's signal and image objects (i.e. :class:`cdl.obj.SignalObj` and :class:`cdl.obj.ImageObj`).
+The scope of technical validation in DataLab includes all compute functions that operate on DataLab's signal and image objects (i.e. :class:`cdl.obj.SignalObj` and :class:`cdl.obj.ImageObj`).